-- (1) 2022 Statement of Financial Position for (i) Total Equity and (ii) Subordinated Debt values are prepared under IFRS. - (2) A prudent valuation adjustment is applied in respect of fair valued instruments as required under CRD V regulatory capital rules [CRR Articles 34, 105]. - (3) Intangible assets do not qualify as capital for regulatory purposes under CRD V [CRR Article(s) 36(1)(b), 37]. - (4) Deferred tax assets that rely on future profitability and do not arise from temporary differences net of associated tax liabilities are to be reduced from regulatory capital under Articles 36(1) point (c) and 38 of CRR.
+(1) 2023 Statement of Financial Position for (i) Total Equity and (ii) Subordinated Debt values are prepared under IFRS.

+(2) A prudent valuation adjustment is applied in respect of fair valued instruments as required under CRD V regulatory capital rules [CRR Articles 34, 105].

+(3) Intangible assets do not qualify as capital for regulatory purposes under CRD V [CRR Article(s) 36(1)(b), 37].

+(4) Deferred tax assets ('DTA') that rely on future profitability and do not arise from temporary differences net of associated tax liabilities are deducted from regulatory capital under Articles 36(1) point (c) and 38 of CRR.
+No deductions as DTA reduced to zero as at year-end 2023.